-Taking into account this point of view, we may say that the present paper deals with both digitalized and analogical images.
-Indeed, we intend to present an {\it analogized} approach based on Legendre polynomials to all images.
-There is a nice similarity between this procedure and the action of an ophthalmologist when prescribing the glasses to a patient: the ophthalmologist does not use a detailed analysis of the patient's eyes.
-Instead, he or she just takes into account the few first coefficients of a series expansion in terms of Zernike functions \cite{zernike1934,celeghini2017,olmo2019}.

-Another possible use of the analogical sum of generalized Legendre polynomials can be to subtract from a digital image the corresponding analogical one.
-In this way, we may enhance the details, since the analogical image is usually more smooth than the original.
-Nevertheless, this does not imply that all the machinery of digital images, such as the realization of a 2D image as a section of multi-dimensional data, could not be used by the human operator before the final presentation.

-Along the present paper, we are taking into account several issues.
+This is just about the physical motivation of the mathematical discussion that we carry along the present manuscript.
+From this point of view, we are taking into account several issues.
 First of all, we go through a detailed description of the 1D Legendre polynomials on a real interval of the form $[a,b]$.
 Particular interest are those for which $a=0$, since the construction is related to the standard discrete numbering in computer science where the numbering of pixels starts from pixel\;${1}$ and finishes with pixel ${n}$.
 Nevertheless, the use of intervals of the form $[a,b]$ have their applications to discrete image analysis, when one just considers a part of pixels in one given image.

 In a second step, we intend to extend the analysis in 1D to 2D rectangular images on sets of the form $[a_1,b_1] \otimes [a_2,b_2]\subset \R^2$, where the involved parameters are, in principle, arbitrary albeit finite.
-The aim goes to the description of a rectangular black and white image.
-Here, the saturation of the black at each point $(x,y)$ is given by
+Physically, this is related to the description of a rectangular black and white image, where the saturation of the black at each point $(x,y)$ is given by